jyliu-98/MoSketch/README.md

 The scene decomposition, point assignment and motion plan of the **500 more created sketches** are provided in `./data/processed/560sketches.zip`.
 Use the above command to animate them!

 ### 👩‍🎨 Animate Your Own Sketch
+The scene decomposition, the point assignment and the motion plan of your own multi-object sketch should be provided before animation, and the format should follow the 60 created sketches.
+Make a new folder `./data/processed/Your_Sketch`, and put the vector sketch (`Your_Sketch.svg`) in it.
+#### 🧩 Scene Decomposition
+We use LLM to get the scene decomposition of the multi-object sketch.
+The LLM is not limited.
+We recommend GPT-4, especially ChatGPT-4, to get the result and check it in real time.
+The instruction and examples are provided in `./data/examples-for-scene-decomposition`.
+After getting the scene decomposition result, save it in `./data/processed/Your_Sketch/Your_Sketch_decomp.txt`, the format should be the same as the 60 created sketches (*e.g.*, `/data/processed/basketball5/basketball5_decomp.txt`).